jiak94/aicommitter/README.md

 Choose the appropriate binary for your operating system and architecture:

-`aicommit_darwin_amd64`: for macOS using Intel chipset
+`aicommit-darwin-amd64`: for macOS using Intel chipset

-`aicommit_darwin_arm64`: for macOS using M1/M2
+`aicommit-darwin-arm64`: for macOS using M1/M2

-`aicommit_linux_amd64`: for linux using amd64 architecture
+`aicommit-linux-amd64`: for linux using amd64 architecture

-`aicommit_linux_arm64`: for linux using arm64 architecture
+`aicommit-linux-arm64`: for linux using arm64 architecture

 Please remember to rename it to `aicommit` and put it into `$PATH` folder

-## Configuration

-AI Committer needs an OpenAI API key to work.
-You can create a free account and get an API key from the [OpenAI website](https://beta.openai.com/signup/).

-Once you have an API key, you need to create a configuration file for AI Committer.
-By default, the configuration file should be located at `~/.config/aicommitter/config.toml`.

-If the configuration file does not exist, AI Committer will create it for you and prompt you to enter your OpenAI API key.

-You will need to replace the default value for the api-key field with your own API key.

 ## License